-Social isolation has been associated with a 50% increase in dementia and 26% increase in mortality.
-As we age, connection, belonging, and relationships still matter.
-As a CircleTalk™ Leader, you can help reverse the social isolation and loneliness that contribute to declining health and make a measurable difference in the well-being and longevity of people’s lives.
+Get trained as a CircleTalk™ Leader, you can help reverse social isolation and loneliness and make a measurable difference in the well-being and longevity of people’s lives.

 Get the tools you need to conduct VIRTUAL CIRCLES from the comfort and safety of your home!
 (Optional in-person trainings will resume once Covid-19 is no longer a threat.)

 CircleTalk™ is dedicated to disrupting loneliness for older adults by leading conversations that lead to rich stories and new relationships.
 The unique CircleTalk™ curriculum and absorbing activities encourages self-reflection and personal storytelling, that deepen a sense of belonging.From a participant of a CircleTalk™ program to her group:

 I just want you all to know that I haven't had the honor of being with so many wonderful souls in a long time, and during COVID, every new meeting seems auspicious!
 I've thought of each of you as we became friends….. everyone was so generous in sharing their own skills, experiences, pain, and joy in what seemed a safe and comfortable environment……. thanks for enriching my everyday life!

 Look at what happens in virtual and in-person circles!

 About 1/3 of U.S. adults 45 and older feel lonely.
 That’s more than 8 million people, and these numbers are growing.
 Top predictors of loneliness: size and diversity of an individual’s social network, and being physically isolated.

 – AARP Research 2018